 So it is crucial to be aware of the segmentation in your audience.

-Get ahead of your competitors with an unbelievable real estate social media strategy.
-Dominating social media will have long lasting effects to your bottom line.
-Gain the edge in the market by employing the winning tactics we will discuss further.
+Become one of the leaders in your industry and gain the edge in the market by employing the winning tactics we will discuss further.

 What Platforms Should I Use?

 All of them?
 Maybe.